jdwolk/dev_roundup_blogpost/dev_roundup.md

 ## What Do You Need?

+We've assembled the following checklist of required materials to host your own Dev Roundup:

-...laptops, to access the aforementioned Doc...
+* Laptops + an internet connection (to access the aforementioned Doc)
-...some way of sharing -- we use Apple TV...
-...beer...
+* A way to share screens (we use Apple TV + a big ol' TV)
+* Beer
-...devs -- the more, the merrier!...
+* Devs -- the more, the merrier!

 ## So Who Shows Up?